SETTLE DOWN! Our best settling techniques for babies.

 Similar to white noise, shushing replicates the loud whooshing sounds your baby heard in utero.
 For shushing to be effective, we recommend placing your mouth close to baby’s ear and doing loud ssshhhh sounds, rhythmically, in their ear.
 This can be combined with patting for maximum effect.

-We have an audio track available on our website – our Baby Sleep Shhh which is ideal for recreating the calming shush in your baby’s room.
+Our Baby Sleep Shhh audio track is ideal for recreating the calming shush in your baby’s room.
 This track quickly initiates the calming reflex in babies and gives them something to focus on and drift off to sleep.

 How sucking helps your baby to settle: